-Clarification processes are commonly used in as the first stage of solids separation in water, sewage and industrial treatment systems.
-Hydroflux Epco have provided over 330 clarifier units throughout Australasia, Middle East and UK with installations dating back to 1962.
+Clarification processes are commonly used in as the first stage of solids separation in industrial wastewater treatment systems and various mining process applications.
+Hydroflux® have provided over 330 clarifier units throughout Australasia, Middle East and UK with installations dating back to 1962.

 Hydroflux Epco have extensive expertise in the design and construction of primary clarifiers for: